Canon 1D Mark IV vs Nikon D70

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Nikon D70 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark IV: